-Jefferson Lines has not cancelled or suspended any routes due to the current situation.
+Jefferson Lines has suspended several daily routes due to an increasing number of travel restrictions.
+Our latest schedule changes went into effect on Friday, March 27, 2020.
 Of course, should this change we will quickly announce any adjustments to our operations so you can maintain confidence in your travel with us.
 Communication will be provided:

 - Through Our Travel Alerts Page

 - Directly to Passenger’s Whose Contact Information Was Provided at Time of Booking

 We have implemented expanded cleaning and disinfecting processes.
 Jefferson Lines routinely uses EPA approved disinfectant in the lavatories as well as interior cleaner throughout the rest of the bus.
 In addition to an upgraded disinfectant, we have expanded the use of the product throughout the bus and trained our bus cleaners on items requiring special attention while cleaning.
 We have also asked our drivers and depot employees to wipe down surfaces with a disinfectant at the end of each day during multi-day bus movements.

 Using Sanitization Products While Traveling

 Jefferson Lines has made hand sanitizer available at our company-managed terminals and has asked our third-party agents to make it available as well.
 We recommend bringing your own hand or surface sanitizing items onboard, but we ask that you do not use items that contain bleach, or have “plus bleach” on the label, as they risk damaging hard and soft surfaces of the vehicle.